For An Increase in Faith

 I did not go to the chapel at my secondary school either for daily mass, unless forced to do so, which hardly ever happened since I was alone.
 I was surprised when I found out my sister prayed the rosary alone.
 To me, goodness came so easily to her, that she has helped people come to the Catholic Faith through only living out her life and sharing testimony.
 My brothers recited the mass in Latin easily, and I’m talking about on the car ride home or at home, not only in church, and because I can be a bit competitive, I learnt to say the “Our Father” in Latin and tried to master the creed and the gloria.
 With time, I could say long stretches, almost becoming excellent at singing the creed and the gloria in Latin at every First Sunday mass of the month at St. Dominic Catholic Church, Yaba.
 If it weren’t for my siblings around me, I would never have risen to even the small level that I did while at home in Nigeria.

 I walked away from my faith during the early-second quarter of 2020.
 I sinned gravely and then started to question my faith.
 I found holes in it and started to doubt the existence of God.
 The moment I thought God did not exist, it felt to me as though a film had come down my eyes and I could see things clearly.
 That is the only way I can explain it, but I was blinder than a bat.
 Towards the end of 2020, I started getting answers when I wasn’t looking for it, but my heart was so sluggish to repent.
 Some sense was slapped back into me when I did a devotional with my sister as she suggested.
 We had studied a verse in the New Testament, which referred to another verse in the Old Testament.
-I was curious about what it meant so I read Isaiah 45 (I think this was the verse), and I realized the error in my thinking, and I repented internally to the extent that I could back then.
+I was curious about what it meant so I read Isaiah 45 (I think this was the verse but it could have been different), and I realized the error in my thinking, and I repented internally to the extent that I could back then.

 I believed in God but I did not believe in the Catholic Church.
 I had seen grave sin as a kid, that and other reasons, and I judged instead of loved.
 I did not attend other denominations either.
 As a child, I had concluded from what I’d seen that they followed their pastors and not Jesus, so, there was never a sway to be a member, even though I attended a vigil service alone and had felt the presence of God at a Pentecostal church.
 I do not recall the name of the church.
 Perhaps, it was the Redeem Christian Church of God.
 I don’t know any other like that.
 I just wanted to worship God at a cross-over service so, this visit had been very much without a thought.